mitch092/Corvus/README.md

 - Corvus does not depend on anything other than itself.
 Not even the C++ standard library/STL.
 - The project that tests Corvus is called Corax (mentioned in the CMakeLists.txt file).
-- Corax depends on Corvus, doctest and nothing else.
-Again, there are no references to the C++ standard library/STL.
+- Corax depends on Corvus and doctest.
+Corax also uses the C++ standard library/STL in order to check the correctness of Corvus.

 For now, Corvus is a header only library built with CMake.
 But in the future I would like to change it to use C++20 modules.
 Right now, there is no way (that I know of) for CMake to create and expose a C++20 module based library.